 Spouse One promises Spouse Two never to ask Spouse Two for child support after divorce.

 A contract is a testament to the personal or corporate integrity of an entity.
 A poorly-written contract is not only a legal nightmare, but also an embarrassment.
 It is the equivalent of wearing pajamas to a Presidential dinner.
 If you don’t like the President, it is wiser to wear a suit to his party and disgrace him by consuming all his expensive food.
 Similarly, if you’re at odds with the person on the other side of your contract, it is crucial not to be lackadaisical with the drafting and review of the agreement document.
-Rather than expressing your dislike through apathetic contractual drafting, focus instead on how you can best take advantage of your arch nemesis to the full extent afforded by the suit of contract law.
-Hire a lawyer to draft your contract or to perform document review, and you’ll sleep better at night.
+Rather than expressing your dislike through apathetic contractual drafting, focus instead on how you can best take advantage of your arch nemesis to the full extent afforded by contract law.
+Hire a lawyer to draft your agreement or to perform document review, and you’ll sleep better at night.

 You may not be planning to die, but it is imperative that you be dying to plan.
 To exit this world fashionably means to continue controlling the realm of the living by calling the shots from your grave.
 Robert’s proudest moment was a pro bono opportunity to successfully draft a will and trust combo for an honorable 93-year-old Holocaust survivor back in December 2014.